Call: 336-766-9300 Click to Navigate

 Octagon Houses & Octagonal Homes (Patio) Floor Plan (475 Sq.
 Ft. with 1 Bedrooms and 1 Bathrooms, including Living Room, Dining, Kitchen & Laundry).
 Prefab octagon house plan built on stilts, pilings, pedestals, or slab foundations.
 Click to VIEW Floor Plan PT-0121

-PT-0621 (3 Bedrooms,
+PT-0621 (3 Beds,

 2 Baths, 1,500 sq. ft.)